 A citizen of the United States, France and Spain, Hélène Cardona is fluent in English, French, Spanish, German, Greek and Italian.
 Born in Paris of a Greek mother and Spanish father and raised all over Europe, she studied English Philology and Literature in Cambridge, England; Spanish at the International Universities of Santander and Baeza, Spain; and German at the Goethe Institute in Bremen, Germany.
 She attended Hamilton College, New York, where she also taught French and Spanish, and the Sorbonne, Paris, where she wrote her thesis on Henry James for her Master’s in American Literature.
 She worked as a translator/interpreter for the Canadian Embassy in Paris.

 A poet, literary translator, actor, and dream analyst, Hélène is the recipient of numerous awards and honors, including a Hemingway Grant and the USA Best Book Award.
-Her books include three bilingual poetry collections, most recently Life in Suspension (Salmon Poetry, 2016) and Dreaming My Animal Selves (Salmon Poetry, 2013), and the translations Beyond Elsewhere (by Gabriel Arnou-Laujeac, White Pine Press, 2016) and Ce que nous portons (by Dorianne Laux, Éditions du Cygne, 2014).
+Her books include three bilingual poetry collections: Life in Suspension (Salmon Poetry, 2016); Dreaming My Animal Selves (Salmon Poetry, 2013); and The Astonished Universe (Red Hen Press, 2006); and the translations Beyond Elsewhere (by Gabriel Arnou-Laujeac, White Pine Press, 2016), Ce que nous portons (by Dorianne Laux, Éditions du Cygne, 2014), and The Birnam Wood by her father José Manuel Cardona, forthcoming from Salmon Poetry in 2018.
 With Yves Lambrecht, she co-translated Walt Whitman’s Civil War Writings for WhitmanWeb.
 A Romanian translation of Dreaming My Animal Selves was published by Junimea Editions in 2016.
 Hélène’s work has been translated into thirteen languages.

 Publications include Washington Square Review, World Literature Today, Poetry International, The Irish Literary Times, The Warwick Review, The Brooklyn Rail’s InTranslation, Dublin Review of Books, Asymptote, Drunken Boat, Hayden’s Ferry Review, The Los Angeles Review and elsewhere.